 The other option is to scan and send an electronic document to an email address from the printer/copiers.
 You can scan the document and send it to yourself, another recipient, or more than one person.
 To do this press the IMAGE SEND button to the right of the display panel on the copiers.
 On the display panel select Address entry and enter the first email address.
 Press To: or Cc: to select the appropriate address type.
 To add other recipients select Next address and Address entry to repeat the process.
 When you have all of the recipients entered, press the Copy button (large blue button on lower right of panel); scanning will begin.
 NOTE: If you have more than one page to send DO NOT press Read-End until you have all of the pages scanned.
 Once this has been pressed the document will be sent.

-The computers in the library's Information Commons have both operating systems, Windows and Mac.
+The computers in the learning commons have both operating systems, Windows and Mac.
 To switch from Windows to Mac, go to the Start button and select Shut Down.
 Select Restart in the drop-down menu, then hold down the Alt/Option key BEFORE clicking on OK.
 Continue holding down the Alt/Option key until the Mac operating system comes up.

 To switch from Mac to Windows, click on the apple icon in the upper left-hand corner and select Restart from the drop-down menu.
 Hold down the Alt/Option key BEFORE clicking on Restart to answer the question, "Are you sure you want to restart your computer now?"
 Continue holding down the Alt/Option key until the Macintosh/Windows selection screen appears.